Nassim Nicholas Taleb: Writing career

-His first non-technical book, Fooled by Randomness, about the underestimation of the role of randomness in life, published in 2001, was selected by Fortune as one of the smartest 75 books known.
+Taleb's first non-technical book, Fooled by Randomness, about the underestimation of the role of randomness in life, published in 2001, was selected by Fortune as one of the smartest 75 books known.

-His second non-technical book, The Black Swan, about unpredictable events, was published in 2007, selling close to three million copies (as of February 2011).
-It spent 36 weeks on the New York Times Bestseller list, 17 as hardcover and 19 weeks as paperback, and was translated into 31 languages.
-The book has been credited with predicting the banking and economic crisis of 2008.
+His second non-technical book, The Black Swan, about unpredictable events, was published in 2007, selling close to three million copies, as of February 2011.
+It spent 36 weeks on the New York Times Bestseller list, 17 as hardcover and 19 weeks as paperback, and was translated into 50 languages.
+The book has been credited with predicting the 2008 financial crisis.

+In a 2008 article in The Times, journalist Bryan Appleyard described Taleb as "the hottest thinker in the world".
+Daniel Kahneman proposed the inclusion of Taleb's name among the world's top intellectuals, saying "Taleb has changed the way many people think about uncertainty, particularly in the financial markets.
+His book, The Black Swan, is an original and audacious analysis of the ways in which humans try to make sense of unexpected events."

 A book of aphorisms, The Bed of Procrustes: Philosophical and Practical Aphorisms, was released in December 2010.

-The fourth book of his Incerto series—Antifragile: Things That Gain from Disorder—was published in November 2012.

-The fifth book of his Incerto series—Skin in the Game: Hidden Asymmetries in Daily Life—was published in February 2018.
+Antifragile: Things That Gain from Disorder was published in November 2012 and Skin in the Game: Hidden Asymmetries in Daily Life was published in February 2018.